 FISHING NORFOLK ISLAND

 The waters surrounding Norfolk Island are alive with a wide range of commonly targeted sportfish, game fish and some delicious bottom dwellers.
-My brother and I have fished these waters since we could walk, mostly from the stones but over the last 10 years or so the urge to get out on the water and explore got the better of us.
-After using small Tinnys and fishing in fairly close proximity to the shore we needed something bigger, now we have a 19 foot Shark Cat powered by twin 115hp Evinrude E-tecs that can get us just about anywhere to fish for anything from Trevally to live baiting small tuna for the mighty Blue Marlin.
+My brother and I have fished these waters since we could walk, mostly from the stones to start but over the last 15 years or so the urge to get out on the water and explore got the better of us.
+After using small Tinnys and fishing in fairly close proximity to the shore we needed something bigger, now with my 19 foot Shark Cat powered by twin 115hp Yamaha 4 stroke outboards we can travel quickly and safely to and from the fishing grounds.

 Who likes having a battle with a fish that has the upper hand, one that takes all your skills to subdue, one that only takes one wrong move from you and its all over?
 Sport Fisherman do!
 And Norfolk Island has plenty of fish to target in this sporting way.
 There's small tuna to throw metals too, kingfish on poppers, trevally on plastics, anything on fly... the list goes on.